unc-csxl/csxl.unc.edu/docs/typescript_tutorial.md

  */

- /** Represents the name of the student */ public name: String;
+ /** Represents the name of the student */ public String name;
- /** Represents the year of the student*/ public year: Int;
+ /** Represents the year of the student*/ public int year;
- /** Represents the address of the student */ private address: String;
+ /** Represents the address of the student */ private String address;

  /* Constructor */
- public Student(name: String, year: Int, adr: String) {
+ public Student(String name, int year, String adr) {
   this.name = name;
   this.year = year;
   this.address = adr;